 What consumption methods work best for each concentrate type?

 Both rosin and resin work well with standard concentrate consumption methods including dab rigs, vaporizers, and electronic devices.
-Rosin may leave slightly more residue due to residual plant lipids, requiring more frequent cleaning of equipment like terp slurpers and terp pearls.
+Rosin may leave slightly more residue due to residual plant lipids, requiring more frequent cleaning of equipment.
 Resin concentrates often vaporize more completely, leaving less residue on consumption surfaces.
-Both benefit from proper temperature control during consumption - too hot temperatures destroy terpenes and create harsh vapor, while optimal temperatures preserve flavor and effects.
-Low-temperature consumption methods highlight the differences between these concentrate types, with properly made examples of both producing clean, flavorful vapor every time.
+Both benefit from proper temperature control during consumption, as excessive heat destroys terpenes and creates harsh vapor while optimal temperatures preserve flavor and effects.